sylabs/singularity-cri-userdocs/docs/local.rst

 Interact with Singularity-CRI
 -----------------------------

-We will walk through a basic examples of interaction with a running Singularity-CRI.
+We will walk through basic examples of interaction with Singularity-CRI running.
 Further assumed you are located in Singularity-CRI repository root.

 Running Nginx